fgerick/fgerick.github.io/cv.md

 Fast Magneto-Coriolis Modes and Pressure Torques arising from Torsional Alfvén Modes in Planetary Cores

-Under the supervision of Dominique Jault in Grenoble and Jérõme Noir in Zürich.
+Under the supervision of Dominique Jault in Grenoble and Jérôme Noir in Zürich.

 #### MSc in Physics of the Earth and Atmosphere (2015 - 2017)